dragan-stepanovic/dragan-stepanovic.github.io/_posts/2021-12-12-co-creation-drives-psy-safety.md

 ---
-title: When it comes to the way of working, there's one small difference that can make a huge impact on your teams and organization.
+title: When it comes to the way of working, there's one small difference that can make a huge impact on your teams and organization
 ---

 With Pull Requests you see just a polished and thought-through end result.